upachler/cogenitor/doc/conversion_rules.md

 ### Responses

 Broadly speaking, we distinguish between _known_ responses (that is, responses explicitely declared in the OpenAPI file) and _unknown_ responses (responses that the server yields, but are not defined in the API).
-Unknown responses are generally treated as an error, regardless of their response code (when an endpoint declared to respond with 200 returns 201, this is an error in terms of the spec).
+Unknown responses are generally treated as an error, regardless of their response code (when an endpoint declared to respond with 200 actuall returns 201 instead, this is an error in terms of the spec).

 In terms of the responses declared in the OpenAPI file we devide those into two categories: Success responses (1xx, 2xx, 3xx) and Non-Success responses (4xx-5xx, or any other non-2xx code).